UXDivers/Grial-UI-Kit-Support/.github/ISSUE_TEMPLATE/bug_report.md

 ### Basic Information

-- Version with issue:
+- Version with issue (.NET Maui or Xamarin.Forms?):
-- Last known good version:
 - IDE:
 - Platform Target Frameworks: <!-- All that apply -->
   - iOS:  <!-- The version of the iOS SDK you are compiling against, e.g. 11.1 -->
   - Android: <!-- The version of the Android SDK you are compiling against, e.g. 7.1 -->
-- Android Support Library Version: <!-- if applicable -->
 - Nuget Packages:
 - Affected Devices: